- Product Portfolio

 It’s not just the public that hopes to see better livestock management practices.
 Manufacturers of feed additives say improved husbandry is also a key component of replacing antibiotic growth promoters.

-“Feed additives cannot compensate for” herd management, Jan Dirk van der Klis, head of products and innovation at Delacon Biotechnik GmbH, told an audience at VIV Asia this past March.
+“Feed additives cannot compensate for” herd management, Jan Dirk van der Klis, head of products and innovation at Delacon Biotechnik GmbH, told an audience at VIV Asia in March.

 Rather than simply experimenting with new feed additives, Dirk van der Klis said, producers must become much more critical of the ingredients in their standard feed of choice.
 Undigested protein in the intestines, for example, can cause symptoms once masked by antibiotic growth promoters.
 Other irritating ingredients may lead to inflammation in the gut, which may inhibit digestion and nutrient absorption.